linuxhw/hw-probe/README.md

 * Fedora 15 and newer (need to add `fuse-libs` package to host on Fedora 15, 16 and 17)
 * RHEL 7 and newer
 * CentOS 7 and newer
-* Puppy Linux 6.0 and newer (Tahr, XenialPup, BionicPup, etc.)
+* Puppy Linux 6.0 and newer (Tahr64, XenialPup64, BionicPup64, etc.)
 * Clear Linux of any version
 * Pop!_OS 17 and newer
 * Mageia 2 and newer